davetimmins/ArcGIS.PCL/README.md

 Typical use case would be the need to call some ArcGIS REST resource from server .NET code or maybe a console app.
 Rather than having to fudge a dependency to an existing SDK you can use this.
 Should work with .NET for Windows Store apps, .NET framework 4.5, Silverlight 5, Windows Phone 8 and higher and Xamarin iOS and Android.

 Since the serialization is specific to your implementation you will need to create an ISerializer to use in your gateway.
-The test project has ServiceStack.Text and Json.NET [example serializers](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ISerializer.cs)
+The test project has ServiceStack.Text and Json.NET [example serializers](https://github.com/davetimmins/ArcGIS.PCL/blob/dev/ArcGIS.Test/ISerializer.cs).
+There are also NuGet packages created for these called `ArcGIS.PCL.JsonDotNetSerializer` and `ArcGIS.PCL.ServiceStackV3Serializer`.
+To use one of these add a reference using NuGet then call the static `Init()` method e.g. `ArcGIS.ServiceModel.Serializers.JsonDotNetSerializer.Init()`.
+This will create an `ISerializer` instance and override the `SerializerFactory.Get()` method so that it is returned when requested.
+This also means that you no longer have to pass the `ISerializer` to your gateway or token providers when initialising them, though you can still use this mechanism if you prefer.

 Supports the following as typed operations: